Are You Depressed Or Sleep Deprived?

 Case in point: The master clock gene – SCN (ie: your starter pistol for sleep) – secretes something called melatonin.
 Melatonin, as you probably know, gets your brain ready to go to sleep.

 If you have chronic sleep difficulties or increased stress levels, your body will need more melatonin to function probably.
 Melatonin comes from serotonin (the neurotransmitter that contributes to feelings of well-being and happiness.)

-In order to make more melatonin, your body will start stripping your brain's serotonin.
-The result is lower serotonin levels, which has been associated with depression.
+In order to make more melatonin, your body will start stripping your brain’s serotonin.
+The result is lower serotonin levels, which have been associated with depression.